What is The Greyhound Protection Act?

 Adopt a Lonely Heart, and get 50% off our regular adoption fee.
 And, just maybe, you'll find your new love.

-To see our Lonely Hearts awaiting adoption, visit our Cat Adoption Pages
+To see our Lonely Hearts awaiting adoption, visit our Cat Adoption Pages or Dog Adoption Pages.
+All our Lonely Hearts are marked with the symbol.

 What is a microchip?